Edinburgh University Highland Society

 Edinburgh University Highland Society (Scottish Gaelic Comann Ceilteach Oilthigh Dhùn Èideann) is the Gaelic language and Celtic Studies society at the University of Edinburgh.
-Established in 1851, it the oldest society at the University.
+Established in 1851, it is the oldest society at the University.
 It is the successor organization to the short-lived Ossianic Society, which was founded in 1837.

 The Society runs the Highland Annual Ball (Scottish Gaelic An Dannsa Bliadhnail) each spring, a ceilidh for students and the wider Edinburgh Gaelic community which has been a prominent fixture of the Gaelic calendar in the city for many decades.